Hub Culture

-Hub Culture is an invitation-led social network service that operates its own digital currency Ven.
-Hub Culture is located in Bermuda,.
-Founded in 2002, it claims it had 32,000 members by 2021 - based on registered accounts.
+The Hub Culture is a social networking service.
+It was founded in 2002, and is located in Bermuda.

 History

-In November 2002, Hub Culture was founded by Stan Stalnaker.
-It was named after his book Hub Culture: The Next Wave of Urban Consumers published in the same year.
+Hub Culture is named after Stan Stalnaker's book Hub Culture: The Next Wave of Urban Consumers about tech nomads.

-In 2006 and 2008, United Kingdom operations where incorporated, Hub Culture Services and Hub Culture Pavilions, respectively.

-As of March 2017, Hub Culture claimed to have 25,000 members, although this is impossible to verify.
+As of July 2025, Hub Culture claimed to have 55,000 members.

-In 2020 Hub Culture launched AQUA, the Active Quarantine User Ally, a HubID based health and travel service created during the COVID-19 pandemic.
-By 2021, the network claimed it had 32,000 accounts.

-Organisation

-The Hub Culture group of companies is privately held with offices in Bermuda, Hong Kong, United Kingdom and the United States.

-Ven Currency
+Ven

-Launched in 2007, Ven is a Digital currency used by members of Hub Culture to buy, share and trade knowledge, goods and services.
-Anyone in the network and can use Ven at any 'Pavilion' or used for micropayments online.
-The value of Ven is determined on the financial markets from a basket of currencies, commodities and carbon futures.
-It trades against other major currencies at floating exchange rates.
-Global pricing for Ven is provided by Thomson Reuters.
+Launched in July 2007, Stalnaker says it is a Digital currency used by members of Hub Culture to buy, share and trade knowledge, goods and services.
+Members can use Ven at any 'Pavilion' or for micropayments online.
+The value of Ven is determined by Hub Culture's pricing algorithm, which says it uses currencies, commodities and carbon futures in a weighted calculation.
+It used to trade against other currencies at floating exchange rate.
+Global pricing for Ven was briefly provided by Thomson Reuters.